-Verbascum is a genus of about 300 species of flowering plants, mostly perennials, in the family Scrophulariaceae, native to Europe and Asia.
-Verbascum is a tall and handsome plant with a spear of rich, saucer-shaped flowers that are usually yellow in color.
-The leaves are silvery, large and hairy.
-These sun-loving plants thrive on dry, stony hillsides and open woodlands, standing proud and upright.
+Mullein is a tall and handsome plant with a spear of rich, saucer-shaped flowers that are usually yellow in color.
+Its leaves are silvery, large and somewhat hairy but soft.
+This sun-loving plant thrives on dry, stony hillsides and open woodlands, standing proud and upright.

 The genus name is derived from the Latin word “barbascum”, meaning “bearded plant”, in a reference to the hairy surfaces of the leaves, stems and bracts.